tedorellana/learning/SAA-C03.md

 Because the green environment is a copy of the topology of the production environment, the green environment includes the features used by the DB instance.
 These features include the read replicas, the storage configuration, DB snapshots, automated backups, Performance Insights, and Enhanced Monitoring.
 If the blue DB instance is a Multi-AZ DB instance deployment, then the green DB instance is also a Multi-AZ DB instance deployment.

+## Create a long-running cluster ##

+By default, clusters that you create with the console or the AWS CLI are long-running.
+Long-running clusters continue to run, accept work, and accrue charges until you take action to shut them down.

+A long-running cluster is effective in the following situations:

+  - When you need to interactively or automatically query data.
+  - When you need to interact with big data applications hosted on the cluster on an ongoing basis.
+  - When you periodically process a data set so large or so frequently that it is inefficient to launch new clusters and load data each time.

+## Tansient cluster ##
+A transient EMR cluster is designed to terminate as soon as the job is complete or if any error occurs.
+A transient cluster provides cost savings because it runs only during the computation time, and it provides scalability and flexibility in a cloud environment.
+A transient cluster provides cost savings because it runs only during the computation time, and it provides scalability and flexibility in a cloud environment.

 ## Auto scaling ##

 ## on Demand scaling ##